 If you’re a parent like I am, you know that when you make everyday choices in life it’s all about what’s best for your kids first and foremost and everything else comes second.
 Even the friends that we hang out with these days are other parents we’ve met either through school the soccer team or some other activity that our kids are involved in together, with the common denominator always being the kids.

-Back in the day people wouldn’t put too much weight into what school their kids would be going to when searching for a house to call home.
-Mostly because there options were very limited, you would either send your child to the closest public school or you would enroll them in a private school.
+Back in the day, people wouldn’t put too much weight into what school their kids would be going to when searching for a house to call home.
+Mostly because their options were very limited, you would either send your child to the closest public school or you would enroll them in a private school.
 I personally went to a Catholic school in New Jersey [and my ears still hurt]

 As parents today we have so many different options that the challenge now is choosing the right school for your child.
 There are several factors that you should consider when determining the best educational choice.
 For example, if your child is a soccer star, you may want to pick a school with an outstanding soccer program.
 Maybe you would like for the school to be close by so that your child can walk to and from school.
 Whatever it is that you’re looking for in a school, you have to do some research so that you know which school will be best for you and your family.

 Once you’ve imagined what the perfect school would look like, you can move forward to the next step, online research.
-There are countless online resources available to help you get information like, national testing scores and how the schools rank statewide as well as nationally.
+There are countless online resources available to help you get information like national testing scores and how the schools rank statewide as well as nationally.

 Some Basic Questions To Ask On The School Tour